Ntoskrnl.exe

 ntoskrnl.exe (short for Windows NT operating system kernel executable), also known as the kernel image, contains the kernel and executive layers of the Microsoft Windows NT kernel, and is responsible for hardware abstraction, process handling, and memory management.
-In addition to the kernel and executive mentioned earlier, it contains the cache manager, security reference monitor, memory manager, scheduler (Dispatcher), and blue screen of death (the prose and portions of the code).
+In addition to the kernel and executive layers, it contains the cache manager, security reference monitor, memory manager, scheduler (Dispatcher), and blue screen of death (the prose and portions of the code).

 Overview

-x86 versions of ntoskrnl.exe depend on bootvid.dll, hal.dll and kdcom.dll (x64 variants of ntoskrnl.exe have these dlls embed into the kernel to increase performance).
-However, it is not a native application.
-In other words, it is not linked against ntdll.dll.
-Instead, ntoskrnl.exe containing a standard "start" entry point that calls the architecture-independent kernel initialization function.
+x86 versions of ntoskrnl.exe depend on bootvid.dll, hal.dll and kdcom.dll (x64 variants of ntoskrnl.exe have these DLLs embedded in the kernel to improve performance).
+However, it is not a native application thus it is not linked against ntdll.dll.
+Instead, ntoskrnl.exe has its own entry point KiSystemStartup that calls the architecture-independent kernel initialization function.
 Because it requires a static copy of the C Runtime objects, the executable is usually about 10 MB in size.

 In Windows XP and earlier, the Windows installation source ships four kernel image files to support uniprocessor systems, symmetric multiprocessor (SMP) systems, CPUs with PAE, and CPUs without PAE.
 Windows setup decides whether the system is uniprocessor or multiprocessor, then, installs both the PAE and non-PAE variants of the kernel image for the decided kind.
-On a multiprocessor system, Setup installs ntkrnlmp.exe and ntkrpamp.exe but renames them to ntoskrnl.exe and ntkrnlpa.exe respectively.
+On a multiprocessor system, setup installs ntkrnlmp.exe and ntkrpamp.exe but renames them to ntoskrnl.exe and ntkrnlpa.exe respectively.

 Starting with Windows Vista, Microsoft began unifying the kernel images as multi-core CPUs took to the market and PAE became mandatory.

-Routines in ntoskrnl use prefixes on their names to indicate in which component of ntoskrnl they are defined.

-Since not all functions are being exported by the kernel, function prefixes ending in i or p (such as Mi, Obp, Iop) are internal and not supposed to be accessed by the user.
-These functions contain the core code and implements important checks, such as for vulnerabilities, missing arguments and exception handling.
+The kernel's code uses prefixes to indicate their associated subsystem.

+An example is IoCreateDevice and ObReferenceObjectByHandle.
+Both functions have different prefix names to differentiate critical managers within the kernel code: Io being used for I/O Manager functions and Ob for Object Manager functions.

+Variations of these prefixes exist for internal functions that are not being exported by the kernel, such as adding an i after the first letter (e.g., Ki for “Kernel Internal”) or appending p to the full prefix (e.g., Psp for “Process Support Internal”).

-The following table lists some of them.
+The following table lists some known prefixes.

 Initialization

-When the kernel receives control, it gets a struct-type pointer from bootloader.
-The pointer's destination contains information about the hardware, the path to the Windows Registry file, kernel parameters containing boot preferences or options that change the behavior of the kernel, path of the files loaded by the bootloader (SYSTEM Registry hive, nls for character encoding conversion, and vga font).
-The definition of this structure can be retrieved by using the kernel debugger or downloading it from the Microsoft symbol database.
+When control is transferred to the kernel, it receives an information record, known as the Loader Parameter Block, from the bootloader.
+The block contains information about the hardware, the path to the Windows Registry file, kernel parameters, path of the files loaded by the bootloader (SYSTEM Registry hive, nls for character encoding conversion, and vga font).
+The definition of this structure can be retrieved by using the kernel debugger.

-In the x86 architecture, the kernel receives the system already in protected mode, with the GDT, IDT and TSS ready.
-But since it does not know the address of each one, it has to load them one by one to fill the PCR structure.
+In the x86 architecture, the kernel receives the system already in protected mode, with the GDT, IDT and TSS ready..

-The main entry point of ntoskrnl.exe performs some system dependent initialization then calls a system independent initialization then enters an idle loop.
+The main entry point of ntoskrnl.exe first runs on the boot processor, where it initializes some systemwide kernel components and creates a system thread.
+After enabling interrupts, the boot processor enters an idle loop.
+The system thread then starts up any remaining cores and initializes the rest of the system.